discoposse/transcribr/README.md

-# Welcome to transcribr
-# A Transcription Deconstructor for Zoom transcripts
+# Transcribr - Transcription Deconstructor for Zoom transcripts

-This simple, and mildly sketchily code, tool cleans up a Zoom transcript for you by doing the following:
+This simple tool cleans up a Zoom transcript for you by doing the following:

 * Remove timestamps
 * Remove blank lines